-I absolutely love Japanese food, so trust me when I say that the next time I’m craving the next donburi or piping hot bowl of kaminabe, I’m heading to Misato, a quaint and classy Japanese restaurant hidden at The Centrepoint‘s first floor.
+I absolutely love Japanese food, so trust me when I say that the next time I’m craving donburi or a piping hot bowl of kaminabe, I’m heading to Misato, a quaint and classy Japanese restaurant hidden on the first floor of The Centrepoint.

 From golden eggs that are primed neatly below the cashier, to interwoven zigzag designs on the floorboard, ceiling, walls and even its barriers, there’s no denying that Misato has an eye for detail.

 Its interior is delightfully bright, clean and sleek, with plenty of cosy couches lining the walls and sturdy wooden tables filling the space.
 What I particularly loved was the addition of mirrors to make the space seem more spacious, as well as the painting of Mount Fuji hanging on an inner wall, which evoked pleasant memories of being back in Japan.

 Typically, whenever I order a tray of cha soba, I’d expect to see an untidy pile of matcha noodles sitting atop a bed of shaved ice.

 Misato’s Cha Soba (S$15.90) is nothing like I’ve ever seen.
 Its rendition of this classic Japanese dish was served in a gorgeous bento box, with the delicate matcha noodles delicately twirled to form four petite egg shapes.
 The homemade dipping sauce was placed by its side, together with a petite triangle-shaped serving of wasabi and spring onions.